katcipis/katcipis.github.io/_posts/fun-with-nil-interfaces.markdown

 ![interface{}](http://research.swtch.com/gointer3.png)

-When you assign the string to the interface{} variable, the interface{} is initialized with the string type, and a nil string pointer.
+When you assign the string to the interface{} variable, the interface{} is initialized with the string type, and a nil string pointer as data.
 So it is not actually nil, it has type information.

 When an explicit assignment is made, and you are aware of how interfaces are initialized, this starts to seem intuitive.
 The problem is that on a function return this is more subtle: